 - 1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
-If any changes were made to the state law(s) since the last reporting year, please attach a photocopy of the law to the hard copy of the ASR and also upload a copy of the state law to WebBGAS. (see 42 U.S.C.
+If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 U.S.C.
 300x-26). - a.
 Has there been a change in the minimum sale age for tobacco products?